melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/unix.md

 ### Hands-on

 ??? example "1.1 Run some commands"
-    Once you've logged into the Unix server, run the following commands and see what they do.
+    Once you've logged in, run the following commands and see what they do.

     Type each command in and hit Enter/Return.
 Once the previous command has completed, a new prompt indicates that it's ready for the next command to be entered.